cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

     // verify chosen versions are compatible
     versionsIntersection = intersection(counterpartyConnection.version, proposedUpgrade.Connection.version)
-    version = pickVersion(versionsIntersection) // throws if there is no intersection
+    version = pickVersion(versionsIntersection) // aborts transaction if there is no intersection

     // both connection ends must be mutually compatible.
     // this function has been left unspecified since it will depend on the specific structure of the new connection.